TempleEight/temple-docs/TempleEight/docs/guide/adding-dao-functions.md

 ---

 The DAO provides an interface between a datastore and application code.
-It's main objective is to decouple the actual datastore interactions and business logic such as validation or JSON encoding.
+Its main objective is to decouple the actual datastore interactions and business logic such as validation or JSON encoding.

 As part of a `Temple` project, we generate a DAO for each service, so that regardless of datastore chosen, the handler logic will be the same.
 More information on this can be found in [Service Architecture](../arch/service).